snac-cooperative/technical-docs/Requirements/DBUser API.md

 ### API

+Most of the API depends on a User object.
+That object must at least contain an email address.
+When creating, saving, or updating a user, all available fields are written to the database except id (aka appUserID).
+The ID is generated from the database.

+createUser() creates a new id, overwriting any existing id.

+saveUser() requires a valid id in order to update.
+The ID is not changed.

+readUser() requires a valid id.
+The ID is not changed.

+A user object has only a single session.
+There may be several active sessions per account.
+We assume that each HTTP request will include unique session, keeping all concurrent sessions separate.

+Role management works.

+---

+`checkSessionActive(snac\data\User $user)`

+Check that a session is active (not expired) for $user.
+Time is assumed to be "now".
+Return a $user with valid appUserID upon success, or false on failure.
+Adds the user to the db if the user does not already exist.
+Creates a session if a session does not already exist.

+If a session exists, that session expires is checked against now() as UTC.
+If the session has expired, then the session is deleted, and the $user token is cleared by setting 'access_token' to '' and expires to zero.

+The user is created based on email being unique.
+Any existing userID inside $user is ignored, then overwritten.

+The new user is not assigned a default role, but there is a function to add a default role if we need that.

+---

 `createUser(snac\data\User $user)`

 Add a user record.
-Minimal requirements is user id or email (which ever is used to login).
-Return true for success.
+Minimal requirements is a unique email.
+Return the new User object.
+The current implementation has no concept of failure.
+Adds a default role if we have one.
+We do not currently have a default role.

 ---

 `saveUser(snac\data\User $user)`

 Update a user record.
-Verify that read-only fields match, overwrite everthing else with values from the User object.
-Return true for success.
+Overwrite everthing else with values from the User object.
+Please contact the developers before using this function.

 ---

 `findUserID($email)`

 Get the user id if you only know the email address.
-We must be assuming the email addresses are unique.
+We assume the email addresses are unique.
+Returns integer appUserID or false.

 ---

-`readUser($userID or $email)`
+`readUser($userID)`

 Return a User object for the user id or email.
+Return false on failure.
+Fills in the role list in the User object.

+---

+`readUserByEmail($email)`

+Return a User object based on email address.
 Return false on failure.

 ---